Danbo-Chen219/chen_homapage/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
+        I'm a Phd student at AEDE of Ohio State University and a member of CEADs team.
 I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

         Please feel free to reach out to collaborate 😃
     design: